grrrrmar/PROJECT_DocuBot/README.md

-# Document Transportation Robot (DocuBot) 🤖📄
+# Document Transportation Robot (DocuBot)

 > **An autonomous logistic solution for inter-departmental document transfer using TinyML and 1D-CNN obstacle classification.**

 ## I. Purpose of the Project

-The primary objective of this project is to automate the transportation of physical documents between departments, reducing the manual labor and time consumption associated with administrative logistics.
+The primary objective of this project is to create a prototype in order to automate the transportation of physical documents between departments, reducing the manual labor and time consumption associated with administrative logistics.

 Designed as a "load-and-go" system, the robot autonomously navigates office environments using a linear following mechanism.
-It is capable of carrying light payloads (up to 100 grams) independently.
-Unlike standard line-followers, this system integrates **Behavioral AI** to solve a key safety challenge: distinguishing between static infrastructure (walls) and dynamic obstacles (humans).
-Upon detecting a human via its AI core, the robot signals an auditory warning ("honk") to request the path be cleared, facilitating smooth interaction with office workers.
+It is capable of carrying light payloads (up to 0.4 kg) independently.
+Unlike standard line-followers, this system integrates Behavioral AI to solve a key safety challenge: distinguishing between static infrastructure (the environment) and dynamic obstacles (humans).
+Upon detecting a human via its AI core, the ESP32CAM sends signals to the Arduino Uno via serial communication to stop the robot, facilitating smooth interaction with office workers.

 ---